cgmorah/frontend-assessment-cgmorah/README.md

- # @cgmorah  /Frontend Assessment [MindArc]
- Frontend technical assessment MindArc by GIOVANNI MORA
+ # @cgmorah  /Frontend technical by GIOVANNI MORA

  IMPORTANT : It's built with Vue js App & Sass and It's not a regular HTML